evertheoptimist/evertheoptimist.github.io/articles/the-anatomy-of-optimism.md

 ---
 url: https://medium.com/@evertheoptimist/6532599133a9
 srcurl: https://talk.collegeconfidential.com/t/my-diagnosis-of-advanced-cancer-how-to-help-my-kids/1013554/752
-title: The Anatomy of Optimism
+title: The Anatomy of Optimism: Are you a Giraffe or an Ostrich?
 subtitle: July 17, 2011
 slug: the-anatomy-of-optimism
 description: